- Investor Relations

 - Financial Publications

 - Linde Share

 Conservative and diversified financing strategy

-Linde has a broad range of financing tools at its disposal to take advantage of the international capital markets i.e. a syndicated credit facility, senior and subordinated bonds, a Medium-Term-Note Programme and a Euro Commercial Paper Programme.
+Linde has a broad range of financing tools at its disposal to take advantage of the international capital markets i.e. a syndicated credit facility, senior bonds, a Medium-Term-Note Programme and a Euro Commercial Paper Programme.
 Capital market financing plays a central role in the funding strategy of the Group.